Bioconductor/bioconductor.org/content/developers/how-to/workflows.md

 The first will render as \\(N\\) and the second as $$N$$.

+## Adding metadata to a Markdown vignette

+With a markdown vignette (.Rmd file) you can add a YAML metadata preamble at the beginning of the file, for example:

+    ---
+    Author: My Name
+    Date: March 16, 2015
+    ---

+This metadata will be rendered in the "About This Document" box that appears at the top of the web page.

 If you have any questions, please ask on the bioc-devel [mailing list](/help/mailing-list).